sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ### System Dump

 SONiC Package *can* specify a command to execute inside container to get the debug dump that should be included in system dump file.
-This command should be specified in manifest file.
+This command should be specified in manifest.
 A command should write its debug dump to stdout which will be gzip-ed into a file during *show techsupport* execution.
 This file will be included in techsupport under *dump/\<package-name\>/dump.gz*.

 <!-- omit in toc -->
-###### Manifest file path
+###### manifest path

 Path                           | Value             | Mandatory | Description
 -------------------------------|-------------------|-----------|----------------------------------------------------------------------